Teacher’s Day Special: The Story of Sunita Kadian

 A lot has changed since then.

 As I ready myself for interviewing Sunita Kadian, I know that I am not going to fall short of questions to ask.
 Sitting in front of me is a woman, whose face shows signs of weariness and struggle.
 She has bright, thoughtful eyes.
-When I ask her something, she ponders over it for a moment and then gives a well-seasoned answer.
+When I ask her something, she ponders over it for a moment and then gives a well-reasoned answer.
 But her indomitable spirit is hard to overlook, as it shines bright with every word she utters.

 Sunita Kadian is a Cancer Survivor